AACaPS 13th Biennial Conference

 AACaPS does not have funds to support the costs of conference participation.
 Participants should obtain their own funding.

-For further information please contact the Conference Convenor, Dr Kirill Nourzhanov, or Conference Coordinator, Mr Kieran Pender.
+For further information please contact the Conference Convenors, Dr Kirill Nourzhanov & Prof. Ian McAllister, or Conference Coordinator, Mr Kieran Pender.

 Tel: +61 2 6125 4982